mitre/linkage-agent-tools/README.md

   site_c_households.zip
   ...
 ```

+Note that the household file names in this example also start with system names
+from the `systems` configuration value, and end with `_households.zip`; this is
+also required.

 After running the scripts in the order specified in the repository structure
 section below, the project will produce the following files in the